-This evaluation must include a review of the faculty member's clinical teaching abilities, engagement with the educational program, participation in faculty development related to their skills as an educator, clinical performance, professionalism, and scholarly activities. ^(Core) This evaluation must include written, anonymous, and confidential evaluations by the residents. ^(Core) Faculty members must receive feedback on their evaluations at least annually. ^(Core) Results of the faculty educational evaluations should be incorporated into program-wide faculty development plans. ^(Core)
+V.B.1.a) This evaluation must include a review of the faculty member's clinical teaching abilities, engagement with the educational program, participation in faculty development related to their skills as an educator, clinical performance, professionalism, and scholarly activities.
+(Core) V.B.1.b) This evaluation must include written, anonymous, and confidential evaluations by the residents.
+(Core) V.B.2.
+Faculty members must receive feedback on their evaluations at least annually.
+(Core) V.B.3.
+Results of the faculty educational evaluations should be incorporated into program-wide faculty development plans.
+(Core)